Getting Started

 MIR visitor and traversal

-MIR passes: getting the MIR for a function
+MIR queries and passes: getting the MIR

 39.